HaukurPall/ruv_dl/README.md

 The search command is used to search for programs.
 It can take multiple search terms and will output a nice table with the programs found.
 If the search term contains spaces, be sure to wrap it in quotes.
+The command searches for substring matches in the program title and foreign title (if any).

 The search command takes the following options: